Duluth Eskimos: Initial formation

 The team initially formed in 1923 as the Kelleys (officially the Kelley Duluths, after the Kelley-Duluth Hardware Store).
 The team joined the National Football League on July 28, 1923.
-The team was put together by Kelley-Duluth Hardware Store owner M. C. Gebert with the help of Dewey Scanlon, a college graduate who played football at Valparaiso University in Indiana.
+The team was put together by Kelley-Duluth Hardware store manager Marshall C. Gebert with the help of Dewey Scanlon, a college graduate who played football at Valparaiso University in Indiana.

 The Kelleys, residing in the northernmost city in the NFL at the time, had the disadvantage of not being able to play at home during late November and early December, due to the harsh winters in northern Minnesota.
 This meant that Duluth either played unusually short seasons (they played only 16 games in three years as the Kelleys—seven in 1923, six in 1924 and three in 1925) or had to play on the road (as the Eskimos did, which allowed them to have much longer schedules).
 Duluth's best season came in 1924, when the Kelleys went 5–1, putting the Kelleys in fourth place.